 - New loss of taste or smell

-If you would like to get tested for any reason outside of the surveillance process (e.g., you develop symptoms, you are a close contact of someone who has tested positive, you are traveling, etc.), you should seek out a Massachusetts testing site.
+If you would like to get tested for any reason outside of the walk-in process due to experiencing symptoms, you should seek out a Massachusetts testing site or an antigen test (see below for insurance coverage).
 You can visit the MA COVID-19 Testing website for an interactive map to find a testing site near you.
 Many sites may require pre-screening, a referral and/or an appointment.

 Faculty and staff who test positive for COVID-19 must contact their supervisor, department chair, or dean--who will contact their Human Resources representative—and isolate at home until cleared to return to work by their physician.
 If faculty and staff are unable to work remotely during this time, they may use accumulated sick leave to cover their absence while in isolation.
 To the extent possible, isolating employees whose roles are conducive to working remotely will be expected to do as long as they are able, provided they have been in contact with their supervisor or department chair/dean.